 9 Examples of Nonverbal Communication in the Workplace

-Many people use nonverbal communication throughout the day to express how they’re feeling and what they’re thinking.
-Understanding and communicating with others at work is one challenge, but interpreting nonverbal body language can present unique challenges when working remotely.
+Many people use nonverbal communication to express how they’re feeling and what they’re thinking.
+Understanding and communicating with others at work is one challenge, but interpreting nonverbal body language can present unique challenges.
 Whether you are working in person or remotely, it is important to know how to communicate with colleagues, supervisors and interviewers using gestures, tone of voice or other nonverbal cues to make your message more effective.

 What is nonverbal communication?

 Nonverbal communication sends cues to others using actions rather than words.
 People can express happiness, engagement, concern, gratitude and confidence by responding nonverbally.
 This can include communication using hand gestures, eye contact, body language, appearance, facial expressions and tone of voice.
 Nonverbal communication can be one of the strongest forms of communication between coworkers.
-It can take place in many workplace situations including during meetings, interviews or casual conversations.
+It can take place in many workplace situations including meetings, interviews or casual conversations.

 Related: Types of Nonverbal Communication

-Examples of nonverbal communication in the workplace
+Situational examples of nonverbal communication in the workplace

 To help you become more aware of nonverbal communication in the workplace, here are a few examples:

+1. Proper eye contact

 Coworkers will often feel valued and appreciated if they know they’re being heard.
 You can help them feel this way by making eye contact while they’re speaking.
-Keeping your eyes on the person you’re speaking with rather than on your computer, paperwork or cell phone lets them know you’re listening to their input.
+Keeping your eyes on the person rather than on your computer, paperwork or cell phone lets them know you’re listening to their input.
 Maintaining eye contact while you’re replying to them also keeps the conversation engaging, and turning your camera on for video chats can build a respectful relationship between coworkers.

-Using a positive tone of voice
+2. Positive tone of voice

 Though the act of speaking is a part of verbal communication, how you speak can be considered nonverbal communication.
 Whether you are communicating in person or participating in a video conference call, always be aware of your tone of voice so it reflects your intended message.
 Maintaining a positive tone while talking with a coworker or supervisor can affect the energy of your whole conversation.

 The way you present yourself can create an impact greater than words might say.
 Your workplace appearance such as looking neat and prepared—even if you are in the comfort of your own home office—or keeping a tidy workstation can convey your self-confidence and make a positive impression on coworkers.

 The way you stand or sit at work can often display your attitude or attentiveness toward certain situations.
 Sitting or standing up straight can show you’re engaged in the conversation while also portraying a confident appearance during an interview.

 Communicating through touch has evolved from the pre-COVID workplace.
 Even without social-distancing protocols, people have always varied in their comfort levels with touch.
 Developing your cultural intelligence can be a useful, rapport-building skill in the workplace.

-As people communicate with you, they will often be anticipating a nonverbal response by watching your facial expressions.
-Keep in mind, even during a virtual interview, your face can communicate what you’re feeling or thinking without using any words.
-Smiling, nodding along and using your eyebrows can indicate a positive reaction when having a conversation.
+As people communicate with you, they often anticipate a nonverbal response by watching your facial expressions.
+Keep in mind that even during a virtual interview, your face can communicate what you’re feeling or thinking without using any words.
+Smiling, nodding and using your eyebrows can indicate a positive reaction when having a conversation.

-The gestures or positioning of your hands during conversations can convey to others how you’re feeling.
+The way you gesture or position your hands during conversations can convey how you’re feeling.
 If you move your hands to build expression throughout stories, people can become more engaged in what you’re saying.
 Hand gestures can also express friendliness or appreciation.